sekops-ch/k8s-mediamanager/README.md

 - [Radarr](https://radarr.video/ "Radarr") - The same a **Sonarr**, but for movies!

+- [Lidarr](https://github.com/Lidarr/Lidarr "Lidarr") - Looks and smells like Sonarr but made for music.

 - [Prowlarr](https://github.com/Prowlarr/Prowlarr "Prowlarr") - An indexer manager/proxy built on the popular \*arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports management of both Torrent Trackers and Usenet Indexers.

 - [Transmission](https://transmissionbt.com/ "Transmission") - A fast, easy and reliable torrent client.